• Features

 1. Preparing the email

 The first step involves preparing the email using the wp_mail() function.
-This function lets you define the recipient, subject, message content, and optional parameters like headers or attachments.
+This function lets you define the recipient, subject, message content, and optional parameters, such as headers or attachments.

 Here’s a basic example: